October 4, 2016

 - Unit ombudspersons should introduce themselves at least annually to the faculty they serve, and provide a brief overview of their role.
-Colleges and campuses could have a web page informing faculty as about their Ombudsperson and what an Ombudsperson can and cannot do.
+Colleges and campuses could have a web page informing faculty who serves as their Ombudsperson and what an Ombudsperson can and cannot do.

-- The University Faculty Ombudsperson could provide periodic updates to college and campus ombudspersons and alternates about changes in policies and procedures that might affect their practice.
+- The University Faculty Ombudsperson should provide periodic updates to college and campus ombudspersons and alternates about changes in policies and procedures that might affect their practice.

 Pamela P. Hufnagel